 ovarian, breast, colon, or pancreatic cancers,

-or do you know that Lynch syndrome,
+or do you know that gene mutations (such as BRCA)

 are present in your family?

 |How old are you?||In the absence of other risk factors,

-consider screening starting at around
+discuss screening with your doctor starting at around

 Are there any other tests I should have as part of my screening routine?